• Skip to primary navigation

 (These images are to help you, for the full detailed recipe please see the recipe card at the bottom of the page.)

-1. Cook the onion in the olive oil over a medium heat…
+1. Cook the onion in the oil until soft.

-3. Add the crushed garlic and cook for a couple of minutes.
+2. Add the garlic and cook for a couple of minutes, before adding the tomatoes, salt and basil.
+Cook until thickened.

 FAQ